-The tree ordinance codes in Lake County is a set of rules and regulations that stipulate how any work on trees should be done.
+The tree ordinance codes in Lake County are a set of rules and regulations that stipulate how any work on trees should be done.
 This controls work by cutting, trimming, or removal.
-As a result, certain trees are protected and the environment conserved.
+As a result, certain trees are protected and the environment is conserved.

 When in Lake County you will need to obtain a tree removal permit for certain tree species.

 In summary, you will find out which trees are protected, when you need a permit, and for which type of trees.

 Remember, by checking the Lake County tree ordinance document you will find more information even on other related topics.